Cdevenish/R-Material/Functions/Audio/readme.md

-# Function for audio analysis in R
+# Functions for audio analysis in R

 Most functions are for specific file types (e.g. processing .wav files from Frontier Labs BAR) or with monitoR package.